History of Greyhound in Timeline

 1928: Greyhound wins Best in Show at Crufts

-In 1928, Mr. H. Whitley's Greyhound named Primley Sceptre won Best in Show at Crufts.
+In 1928, Mr. H. Whitley's Greyhound Primley Sceptre was the first winner of Best in Show at Crufts.

 1956: Greyhound wins Best in Show at Crufts

-In 1956, a Greyhound won Best in Show at Crufts.
+In 1956, a Greyhound won Best in Show at Crufts, marking the third time the breed has won the award.

 In 1974, systematic archaeozoology of Britain ruled out the existence of a true greyhound-type in Britain prior to the Roman occupation.

-Rock art in Tassili was dated at 5000 – 2000 BC, suggesting that the greyhound is indeed one of the oldest breeds of dog, in 2000.
+Rock art in Tassili, dated at 5000 – 2000 BC, indicates that the greyhound is one of the oldest breeds of dog.

-In 2005, a Swedish study of insurance data found that 60% of Greyhounds died by the age of 10, which is higher than the overall rate of 35% of dogs dying by the age of 10.
+In 2005, a Swedish study of insurance data found 60% of Greyhounds died by the age of 10, higher than the overall rate of 35% of dogs dying by the age of 10.

 2008: University of Pennsylvania study on Greyhound aggression

-In 2008, a University of Pennsylvania study found that Greyhounds are one of the least aggressive dog breeds towards strangers, owners, and other dogs.
+In 2008, a University of Pennsylvania study determined that Greyhounds are among the least aggressive dog breeds toward strangers, owners, and other dogs.

 2024: UK study on Greyhound life expectancy

-In 2024, a UK study found a life expectancy of 11.5 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
+A 2024 UK study found that the life expectancy for the breed is 11.5 years compared to an average of 12.7 for purebreeds and 12 for crossbreeds.